 Class of 1969

 Thanks for coming!
 As part of the CRW (Commencement / Reunion Weekend), our 50th Reunion was held on campus May 24-27, 2019.
 We hope to maintain this website for years so it can serve as our "memory book."
 See the -Scrapbook section.

 If you're new here, you'll see an Announcement below explaining how to join the site.
-If you've been here before, continue staying in touch with comments on your -Classmate Profile as well as messages to your friends.
+If you've been here before, you can continue staying in touch with comments on your -Classmate Profile as well as exchanging messages with your friends.

 Better yet, the classes of 1967 and 1968 will join us for a Cluster Reunion on campus from Friday, September 29, through Sunday, October 1, 2023.

 That's Homecoming Weekend.
 Fall Semester classes will be in session, which means we'll be able to interact with current students.
 The campus will be "energized with academic offerings, musical performances, athletic contests, and student activities."
 This page will answer some of your questions.

 We hope you'll be able to "come home" to Oberlin in September, but in any case, you can join a newer website for all three classes!
 Even though you're logged in to this Class of 1969 website, you're encouraged to go to the separate Cluster site at www.obie676869.com, click on your name, and "click now to create your login."
 Then you can say hello to members of the classes of 1967 and 1968 in addition to our friends from 1969.
 Post photos and updated information about your life.
 Browse through pictures of past reunions.
 And as more people continue to join, you can reconnect with folks you may not have seen since the Sixties!